“Knowledge Is My Immediate Research Object” – Interview with Yufei Zhou

 What will you be working on while being involved with the “Knowledge Unbound” project and what did you work on before?

-I participate in the “Wissen entgrenzen” project through the sub-project “Imagining ‘Capitalism’ in East Asia in the Early Twentieth Century.”
-This sub-project seeks to portray the routes through which East Asian intellectuals embraced the concept of capitalism, with its variety of descriptions and interpretations, against the background of the transnational entanglements of social scientific knowledge at the turn of the twentieth century.
+I participate in the “Wissen entgrenzen” project through the sub-project “The Making of Modern Social Sciences in East Asia: Concepts, Agents and Transnational Networks.”
+This sub-project seeks to portray the routes through which East Asian intellectuals embraced some key axioms and concepts like “liberty”, “despotism”, “civilization”, “capitalism”, against the background of the transnational entanglements of social scientific knowledge at the turn of the twentieth century.

 Before I joined the “Wissen entgrenzen” project, I focused on the transcontinental interconnectedness of leftwing intellectuals in Japan, China, and Europe, during the prewar and wartime periods.
 My doctoral project, “Karl August Wittfogel and East Asia: Intermediaries, Translations and Networks (1926-1945),” is a micro-level empirical study that historically reconstructs the process by which the Marxist historiography of Asiatic society was localized in Japan and China, and empirically analyzes how East Asian intellectuals transformed it into a mobilized ideological propaganda.
 My doctoral project was innovative in that it treats the localization of Marxian social scientific knowledge in Japan and China as two deeply interconnected processes, and brings to light the multi-directional interactions of leftists in Japan, China, and Europe (including the Soviet Union).